cbierman/highcharts_pane/README.md

 * Still need to implement admin info
 * Currently not accessible
 ** Will be adding a table of the data to help with this
+* File isn't deleted if pane is removed, and has no usage anywhere else (Not sure if this is necissarily an issue)

+In the future, I plan to add more chart types